 Have you ever “lost it” when confronted by an angry customer?
 Do things sometimes go from bad to worse when you are trying to calm someone down?
-Are you often drained at the end of the day?
+Are you often drained at the end of the day of difficult encounters?
 Managing the Angry Public can help.

 Anyone who interacts with the public and who would like to increase interpersonal effectiveness.